-The impact of Brexit on private M&A will principally be to add complexity, most notably in relation to competition clearances and due diligence as a result of parallel but no doubt diverging regimes in some areas.
-Of course, the EU-UK Trade and Cooperation Agreement of 30 December 2020 resolves the immediate uncertainty and may improve the momentum of deal-making, but there remains considerable uncertainty over what the UK Government's longer term post-Brexit strategy is and which areas of UK law they will look to "de-Europeanise" first.
+The impact of Brexit on private M&A has principally been to add complexity, most notably in relation to competition clearances and due diligence as a result of parallel but diverging regimes in some areas.
+The EU-UK Trade and Cooperation Agreement of 30 December 2020 may have resolved some of the immediate uncertainty, improving the momentum of deal-making, but there of course remains considerable uncertainty over what the UK Government's longer term post-Brexit strategy will be and which areas of UK law will be "de-Europeanised".

 We highlight below some of the key areas for consideration during a buyer's due diligence process which will help ascertain the degree of a target's exposure to Brexit-related risks.
 We also consider Brexit-related issues that may be relevant to the negotiation of commercial terms on an M&A transaction and subsequent documentation.